 Dorrie: I ignore the rules and think tall.
 It’s all in the “attitude.”
-I also think proportion is key.
-If you are going to wear a wide legged trouser, pair it with a more fitted top and a heel.
-Conversely, if you’re sporting an oversized top, pair it with a slim fitting pant, and again, a heel if you can wear them.
+I also think the proportion is key.
+If you are going to wear a wide-legged trouser, pair it with a more fitted top and a heel.
+Conversely, if you’re sporting an oversized top, pair it with slim-fitting pants, and again, a heel if you can wear them.
 I also always suggest that women of shorter stature dress in a more monochromatic way.
 Wearing the same color palette from head to toe definitely elongates the body and gives us the appearance of being taller.

 Deb: You have 80 years of fashion experience.
 What are the top 3, practical style tips you can give to women who are trying to dress chic in their senior years, or at any time in their lives?

 Dorrie: 1.
-First and foremost eliminate the term “age appropriate” from your vocabulary, your style and your lives.
+First and foremost eliminate the term “age-appropriate” from your vocabulary, your style, and your life.

-2. Don’t become the invisible women.
-Take risks and experiment with styles and color.
+2. Don’t become the invisible woman.
+Take risks and experiment with styles and colors.
 Fashion should be fun.

 Deb: You give great hair advice on your blog.
 What are some of the traps you see mature women falling into when it comes to their hair?